Skip to content

 }

 Bead association is not a user-supplied CLI flag.
-For new commit attempts, sase commit reads SASE_BEAD_ID; when it is set, the CLI adds that bead to the workflow payload, and CommitWorkflow enforces that the bead ID appears in the first line of the dispatched commit or PR message.
-Conflict resumes reuse the bead value captured in the original checkpoint.
+For new commit attempts, sase stitch create reads SASE_BEAD_ID; when it is set, the CLI adds that bead to the workflow payload, and CommitWorkflow leaves the subject unchanged while adding SASE_BEAD=<id> as the first structured footer tag.
+When the project's beads sidecar is hosted on GitHub, the tag is a Markdown reference link to the bead's generated page in the --beads repository; otherwise it remains the bare ID.
+Resolution is local-only and best-effort.
+Conflict resumes reuse the already-tagged message captured in the original checkpoint.

 Internal fields added by CommitWorkflow: